 Combating the COVID-19 Pandemic

 The COVID-19 pandemic is sweeping the nation and growing by the day.
 The United States is now the worldwide leader in Coronavirus cases.
 Naturally, people are concerned about the safety of themselves and their families.
-But what can you do to protect your loved ones from contracting or spreading COVID-19?
+And this can be tough for anyone who’s in a “going green” mindset.
+After all, trying to reuse and repurpose certain plastic containers is a pretty common practice for anyone trying to live a “green” lifestyle.
+But there are ways you can still reduce your plastic waste while keeping your family safe from this virus.
+So, what can you do to protect your loved ones from contracting or spreading COVID-19?
+You’ll see below.

 According to the Centers for Disease Control and Prevention, there are a number of steps you can take to keep your home safe.
 The first step is to clean surfaces like doorknobs, countertops, and light switches with a light soap and water solution.
 Soap is your friend!
 After taking care of those and other high-contact areas, remember to clean phones and computer keyboards as well.